Material-Blazor/Material.Blazor/BlazorMdc/Components/Select/MTSelect.razor.md

   - "DefaultToFirst" will select the first item in the list if the Value does not match; or
   - "NoSelection" will not pick a radiobutton when the Value is illegal;
 - Several ArgumentExceptions can also be thrown for such things as a missing or empty List, a List that has multiple identical SelectedValues, and missing Value bindings.
+- Applies [density subsystem](xref:A.Density) - note that filled selects with denisty of -2 or less ignore labels by design within Material Theme.

 &nbsp;